What’s safe and what’s not during coronavirus school closures: the latest news

 It’s a great way to use up those tins that have been hiding at the back of the cupboard for months, as well as teaching your child useful kitchen skills.

-However, we're being told to stay home with no unnecessary journeys or social contact, which includes holidays.
+We're being told to stay at home with no unnecessary journeys or social contact, which includes holidays in the UK and overseas.
+You may, however, stay overnight with your support bubble.

-Try this instead: If you’ve got a tent and some outside space, pitch it in the garden and have a family sleep-out.
+Try this instead: If you’ve got a tent and some outside space (and the mettle to survive the winter weather!), pitch it in the garden and have a family sleep-out.
 Cook your dinner on a barbecue or camping stove, and toast marshmallows afterwards.

 If not, get the sleeping bags out and camp for a night on the living room floor (if you decide to creep off to bed once the kids are asleep we won't blame you, obviously!).